-In response to the high use rates among Canadians ― particularly among youth ― the federal government has committed to legalizing the recreational use of cannabis by July 2018.
+In response to the high use rates among Canadians — particularly among youth — the federal government legalized the recreational use of cannabis in October 2018.

 Recommending a public health approach